Art Potter: International hockey

-The Canadian national team did not attend the medal ceremonies.
+The Canada national team did not attend the medal ceremonies.
 Potter, Bauer and the team trainer were the only three Canadians present.
 Potter was quoted in The Canadian Press by an unnamed source as saying that Canada would never play in the Olympics again.
 He admitted that he might have said it out of frustration, but later denied the quote and still felt that Canada had been double-crossed in the standings.

 Potter felt that the system used by Bauer to select a national team "may sow the seed for something", and that "it could well be the pattern we adopt in the future".
 Potter lauded the hockey players at the 1964 Olympics for conducting themselves as true sportsmen in Europe, and had "captured the imagination of people everywhere".
 He recognized that the time commitment to the national team had a negative academic impact on its players, and commended them for paying the price to represent the country without complaining.
 Potter met with Bauer to discuss prevention of academic impacts, after it was revealed that seven of the players dropped out of their courses, and nine others completed less than half of their courses.

 The 1964 CAHA general meeting debated the future of the national team.
 Potter defended Bauer's system and disagreed with suggestions to use junior-aged players who he felt were not mature enough to play at the international level.
 He felt that the talent level on the national team had to be on par with the American Hockey League to regain the World Championship, and that sending the reigning Allan Cup champion was no longer the answer.
 He advocated using the nucleus of the 1964 Olympics team and adding senior players until it became a truly national team by the 1968 Winter Olympics.
 The CAHA chose the 1964 Allan Cup champions Winnipeg Maroons to form the nucleus of a national team, then add the best available players from across Canada.
-The Maroons gave up their identity and became the permanent Canadian national team.
+The Maroons gave up their identity and became the permanent Canada national team.